 What do the most productive, creative, and engaged workplaces have that others lack?
 The answer often comes down to company culture — specifically, a high-performance work culture.

-Research and advisory firm Gartner defines a high-performance workplace as “a physical or virtual environment designed to make workers as effective as possible in supporting business goals and providing value…[It] results from continually balancing investment in people, processes, physical environment, and technology to measurably enhance the ability of workers to learn, discover, innovate, team, and lead, and to achieve efficiency and financial benefit.”
+A high-performance workplace is an environment designed to help employees be as effective as possible in supporting business goals and providing organizational value.
+According to research by Gartner, it “results from continually balancing investment in people, processes, physical environment, and technology to measurably enhance the ability of workers to learn, discover, innovate, team, and lead, and to achieve efficiency and financial benefit.”

-In other words, companies with high-performance cultures tend to be great places to work.
+So it comes as no surprise that companies with high-performance cultures tend to be great places to work, too.

 “[A high-performance culture] is more than just having inspired leadership or a roster of self-motivated workers,” said Phillip Lew, founder and CEO of C9 Staff, a boutique remote staffing agency.
 “It’s more a combination of a number of elements that include upper management; management style and strategy; task distribution and assignment; and systems of accountability, cooperation and help, and support among others.”